paulhondola/Benchmark-Suite/README.md

     - TensorFlow GPU (via tensorflow-metal) may underperform compared to native CPU execution in practical scenarios.

 - Windows (AMD Ryzen with integrated graphics):
+    - On Windows ARM64, TensorFlow is not supported — no official PyPI wheels are available for this architecture.
+Installation will fail unless done through Conda or custom builds.
     - No GPU acceleration available for PyTorch or TensorFlow.
     - AMD GPUs are not supported for machine learning workloads on Windows due to lack of ROCm and DirectML integration in major ML frameworks.
     - Only CPU-based training/inference is available.